 I had no idea what that meant but I wasn’t surprised when he said that it so closely resembled human secretions because I already had experienced it.
 Like most of our customers have attested, using our Almost Naked felt like taking ten years off the clock.
 The lube felt like me, or at least how I used to feel before nursing four kids for 10 years.

 A couple of years later, the contents of that letter, about osmolality, showed up in a NIH funded study where our lubricant was found to be one of the safest products in the study.
-I was determined to understand this idea of osmolality and why it is so important.
+I was determined to understand this idea of osmolality and vaginal hygiene and why it is so important.
 This also marked my first real scientific education when it came to my work of formulating lubricants.
 Prior to this, I just knew I didn’t want any ingredients that I wouldn’t have in my kitchen.
-I became versed in the best alternatives for preservative effectiveness with the help of teachers to understand the early formulations.
+I became versed in the best alternatives for preservative effectiveness with the help of teachers to understand healthy vaginal hygiene formulations.

-But it was in meeting one of the primary researchers of that study which was intended, not to study personal lubricants but to invent a buffer gel that would prevent the increasing incidence of HIV and other serious STD’s.
-Although the research project didn’t accomplish this task, gathering data on 5,000 women taught them a lot about the incidence of Bacterial Vaginosis and how this most common genital infection heightened the risks of HIV and STD’s.
+But it was in meeting one of the primary researchers of that study which was intended, not to just study vaginal hygiene and personal lubricants but to invent a buffer gel that would prevent the increasing incidence of HIV and other serious STD’s.
+Although the research project didn’t accomplish this task, gathering data on 5,000 women taught them a lot about BV in women and how this most common genital infection heightened the risks of HIV and STD’s.
 Dr. Cone was quoted in the study saying that “…all sexual lubricants should be reformulated…” So I called him.

-Thus began my education and a friendship that is the biggest highlight in my Good Clean Love career.
-I remember the day I was sitting outside my kids’ school talking about how I could improve our existing lubricant, finally having a name for my own recurrent episodes of weird odors and itching that continuously came and went in my life.
-I am a minor statistic on this most common of genital infections—two in five women have BV and 84% of the time they don’t know what it is either.
-It was a rainy afternoon, talking to Dr. Cone outside of my daughter’s middle school when the beautiful idea of Bio-Matching™ our personal intimacy products to existing healthy vaginal ecosystem dawned on me.
+Thus, began my BV in women education and a friendship that is the biggest highlight in my Good Clean Love career.
+I remember the day I was sitting outside my kids’ school talking about how I could improve vaginal hygiene, finally having a name for my own recurrent episodes of weird odors and itching that continuously came and went in my life.
+I am a minor statistic on BV in women —two in five women have BV and 84% of the time they don’t know what it is either.
+It was a rainy afternoon, talking to Dr. Cone outside of my daughter’s middle school when the beautiful idea of Bio-Matching™ our personal intimacy products to existing healthy vaginal hygiene ecosystem dawned on me.

 For me, I never leave home without restore gel and I am gratified each and every time we hear from one of our customers how this Bio-Match™ is the first thing that ever worked for them.
-I continue to work on the next great Bio-Match™ idea and am grateful beyond words for all the ways that good clean love can make it good in the world of sexual wellness.
+I continue to work on the next great Bio-Match™ idea to help combat BV in women and I’m grateful beyond words for all the ways that good clean love can make it good in the world of sexual wellness.

-Stay tuned for the upcoming report on how the United Nations and the World Health Organization are now focusing their attention on osmolality science.
+Stay tuned for the upcoming womens health tips and report on how the United Nations and the World Health Organization are now focusing their attention on osmolality science.